Prostatitis

 - Painful or inflammatory condition affecting the prostate gland with or without bacterial etiology, often characterized by urogenital pain, voiding symptoms, and/or sexual dysfunction

-- National Institutes of Health’s (NIH) classification
+- National Institutes of Health’s (NIH) classifications:

 - Class I: acute bacterial prostatitis: symptomatic with fever, perineal pain, dysuria, and obstructive symptoms; polymorphonuclear leukocytes (PMNL) and bacteria in urine